An enhanced Euler characteristic of sutured instanton homology: Sutured Heegaard Floer homology

 \brem If $\partial M$ is connected, then it is automatically strongly balanced.
 For any balanced sutured manifold $(M,\ga)$, we can obtain a strongly balanced manifold $(M^\p,\ga^\p)$ by attaching contact 1-handles \cite[Remark 3.6]{juhasz2008floer}.
 In Subsection \ref{subsection: Contact handles and bypasses SFH}, we will show and this isomorphism respects spin$^c$ structures.
 Hence we can always deal with a strongly balanced manifold without losing any information. \erem \begin{conv} When discussing the $\mathbb{Z}$-grading on $SFH(M,\ga)$ associated to an admissible surface $S\subset (M,\ga)$, we always suppose $(M,\ga)$ is strongly balanced. \end{conv}

 The following construction is based on \cite[Section 3]{juhasz2008floer}.

 Let $v_0^\perp$ be the plane bundle perpendicular to $v_0$ under the fixing Riemannian metric $g$.
+Suppose $v_0^\perp$ is oriented so that $v_0$ is the positive normal vector field.
 The strongly balanced condition on $(M,\ga)$ ensures that $v_0^\perp$ is trivial (\textit{c.f.} \cite[Proposition 3.4]{juhasz2008floer}).
 Let $t$ be a trivialization of $v_0^\perp$.
-Since any spin$^c$ structure $\mathfrak{s}\in \spin(M,\ga)$ can be represented by a nonvanishing vector field $v$ on $M$ with $v|_{\partial M}=v_0$, we can define the relative Chern class by considering the plane bundle $v^\perp$ perpendicular to $v$.
+Since any spin$^c$ structure $\mathfrak{s}\in \spin(M,\ga)$ can be represented by a nonvanishing vector field $v$ on $M$ with $v|_{\partial M}=v_0$, we can define to be the relative Euler class of the plane bundle $v^\perp$ with respect to the trivialization $t$, where $v^\perp$ is perpendicular to $v$.
+In other words, the class $c_1(\mathfrak{s},t)$ is the obstruction to extending $t$ from $\partial M$ to a trivialization of $v^\perp$ over $M$.

 Let $v_S$ be the positive unit normal field of $S$.
 For a generic $S$, we can suppose $v_S$ is nowhere parallel to $v_0$ along $\partial S$.
 Let $p(v_S)$ be the projection of $v_S$ into $v^\perp_0$.
 Note that $p(v_S)|_{\partial S}$ is nowhere zero.
 Suppose the components of $\partial S$ are $T_1,\dots,T_k$, oriented by the boundary orientation.